 #6.
 Pull an All-nighter with your iPhone

-It’s well-known that iPhones have fantastic photo capturing capabilities in daylight, but what about when the light is low?
+It’s well-known that iPhones have the fantastic photo capturing capabilities in daylight, but what about when the light is low?
 There is a marked difference in photo quality when an iPhone is used for low light photography with low detail and too much distortion.
 This device is after all a smartphone and not a professional or semi-professional camera, so this fall in performance is wholly expected.
 However, there is a way to manage decent low light snaps with your iPhone by using a camera app called Pro Camera 8+.

 This app allows you to manually adjust the exposure duration and subsequently make use of a mini tripod to prevent your hands from shaking and resulting in a blurred image.
 Pro Camera 8+ allows you to set exposure times of up to a whopping one second for low light & nighttime photos.
 Such exposure duration lets you know the length of time for which the shutter stays open for, thereby letting light reach the camera sensor.
 The more time it stays open for, the more light your iPhone’s sensor gets to convert it into an image.
-It is highly recommended to use a tripod when trying out such longer exposure times.
+It is highly recommended to use a tripod when trying out such long exposure times.

 That’t all guys!